Correcting Drive by Daniel Pink

 Please refer to autonomous and controlled motivations, instead.

-If you absolutely insist on generating your own unique terms, please explain in the footnotes how and why you are making those substitutions.
+If you absolutely insist on generating your own unique terms that are unrelated to the science, please explain in the footnotes how and why you are making those substitutions.

 Thank you all for watching.